ibm-cloud-docs/satellite/host-reqs.md

 # Host requirements
 {: #host-reqs}

-Review the following host requirements for {{site.data.keyword.satellitelong_notm}}.
+Review the following host requirements for {{site.data.keyword.satellitelong}}.
 For provider-specific requirements, see [Provider requirements](/docs/satellite?topic=satellite-providers).
 {: shortdesc}

 Can't meet these host requirements?
 [Contact IBM Support](/docs/get-support?topic=get-support-using-avatar) and include the following information: the host system configuration that you want, why you want the system configuration, and how many hosts you intend to create.